-And now is the perfect time to give it a try, because Walmart’s annual Citrus Celebration is happening in stores.
+And now is the perfect time to give it a try, because oranges are in season!
 This Orange Julius recipe uses navel oranges, but you’ll find a wide array of beautiful citrus fruits beyond this basic choice.
-If you want to try something a little more exotic, check out this Blood Orange Mango Black Bean Salad that I created last year during the event — yum!
+If you want to try something a little more exotic, check out this Blood Orange Mango Black Bean Salad that I created last year — yum!

 One of the reasons I love to shop for produce at Walmart is their 100% freshness guarantee, which means that if I’m not completely satisfied with my produce purchase, I can just bring back my receipt to receive a full refund, no questions asked!
 There’s not even a need to bring back the spoiled items.

 Orange Julius Ingredients